 One of the many benefits of treating hand injuries with stem cell therapy at the Fitzmaurice Hand Institute in Phoenix is that the procedure is minimally invasive and fairly straightforward.
 With a small liposuction procedure performed under a local anesthetic, Dr. Fitzmaurice extracts a small amount of fat tissue, which is then processed through a centrifuge to help separate the stem cells, which are then applied to the injured joint or tissue through a standard injection.
 The Fitzmaurice Hand Institute in Phoenix offers stem cell therapy to treat a range of hand, nerve, and joint injuries, including:

 - Hand rejuvenation

 Common conditions, like carpal tunnel syndrome and trigger thumb, which affect millions of Americans every year, can significantly disrupt and diminish a person’s quality of life, from work to recreational and social activities, depending on the severity.
 In the past, invasive treatment methods that often provided temporary or partial relief from symptoms led many people to skip treatment and live with unnecessary pain and limited mobility out of fear that the treatment would be ineffective, or worse than the symptoms themselves.

-With stem cell therapy and the Endotech minimally invasive hand surgery technology, Dr. Fitzmaurice has revolutionized the treatment and recovery options for the most common hand and wrist injuries and conditions, including:
+With stem cell therapy and the Endotech minimally invasive hand surgery technology, Dr. Fitzmaurice has revolutionized the treatment and recovery options for the most common hand and wrist injuries and conditions in Phoenix, including:

 - Thumb arthritis